Modern Luxury

 A post shared by Dragon Beaux (@dragonbeaux)

 If you liked Palette Tea House, come through the family’s dim sum spot in Little Russia.
-Dragon Beaux is pushing the menu with show-stopping dumplings topped with Chilean sea bass, barbecue pork puff pastries, kobe and wagyu beef, and more.
-Presentation goes above and beyond to create one classy evening of flavorful bites.
+Dragon Beaux is pushing the menu with showstopping dumplings topped with Chilean sea bass, barbecue pork puff pastries, Kobe and wagyu beef, and more.
+The presentation goes above and beyond to create one classy evening of flavorful bites.

 Good Luck Dim Sum